Building trust, answering questions and inspiring confidence in COVID-19 vaccines

 The Colorado Health Foundation (CHF) engaged Wonder: Strategies for Good and Goodwin Simon Strategic Research to conduct public opinion research and develop messaging strategies for the vaccine-hesitant in Colorado, focusing on people of color.
 The research included landscape analysis; 19 online focus groups with 93 Black, Native American, Asian Pacific Islander, white and Hispanic Colorado residents; and an online dial test survey of 1,506 Colorado adults to understand the mindset of the vaccine-hesitant and to test messaging to build confidence in the vaccines.

 Much of the work was conducted in Spring of 2021, which meant that our focus was on those who were eligible to receive a vaccine but had not yet been vaccinated.
+We updated our findings in October 2021 to incorporate additional external research and experience from the field.

 Heartwired Insight and Strategy

 People’s beliefs, values, emotions, identities and lived experiences shape their decisions around vaccination.
 While each conversation, like each individual, will be slightly different, in our research, we found that a three-step approach to conversations with vaccine-hesitant individuals can help move people along their journeys.
-This approach is to first build trust, then answer questions and inspire hope.
+This approach is to first build trust, then answer questions and inspire confidence.

 Our test messages and narrative messenger videos that utilized this approach moved people, even when presented alongside anti-vaccine messaging, suggesting that our recommendations work in the real world.